Medicare and preventive services — the free screenings worth knowing about

 One screening that doesn't get talked about enough is cognitive screening.
 During the annual wellness visit, the doctor assesses your parent's thinking and memory.
 If the doctor sees any signs of decline, they can order more formal cognitive testing.
 This is different from a diagnosis of dementia.
 This is early detection of changes in thinking that warrant investigation.

-Vaccines Your Parent Probably Needs
+Vaccines Your Parent Needs

 The annual flu vaccine is the baseline.
 Every fall, your parent needs this vaccine.
 It takes five minutes, it's free, and it significantly reduces the risk of getting the flu and serious complications.
-If your parent has never had a serious flu or hasn't thought much about the flu, they might skip the vaccine.
-But severe flu in older adults can lead to pneumonia and hospitalization.
-The vaccine is easy and free.
+Severe flu in older adults can lead to pneumonia and hospitalization.
+The CDC recommends that all adults 65 and older receive either a high-dose or adjuvanted flu vaccine, which produces a stronger immune response than the standard version.

 Using These Benefits Before It's Too Late